-3. Review your Student Aid Report (you will receive this after filing your FAFSA), to determine if your financial needs have been met.
+You will receive a SAR, or Student Aid Report after filing your FAFSA.
+This will help you to determine if your financial needs have been met.
 Often times, federal student aid does not cover all tuition costs, so do not be alarmed if this is the case for you.

 If you still need more money for college, consider a private student loan.
 Private student loans may be used for: room and board, lab fees, or other education related expenses.
 However, students should be extremely careful to never borrow more in private student loans than they absolutely need to cover their college expenses.

 Q: When I was looking up information on institutional student loans, I…Transferring Schools And Financial Aid

 So you’re thinking about transferring schools and your wondering how this will…How Student Loans Work: Student Loans For College 101

 It can be very tempting to simply rush through the student loan…I Need A Student Loan Now

 Q: I am half way through my college semester and have discovered…

 Have a college financial aid question?
 CollegeWhale.com is full on answers!
 Type your question in the search box to get started.